kristenmjoyse/joyse-etal_2024-a/figures/README.md

-## This is the directory to place scripts or instructions in for recreating the figures that are represented in your publication
+## This is the directory to with scripts for recreating the figures that are represented in the publication